DallanQ/lotr_duel_for_middle_earth/Manual.md

 -  rally the support of 6 different Races,
 -  conquer Middle-earth.

+## CONTENTS (page 1)

+### **Colorblind symbols (page 1)

+To accommodate every type of colorblindness, each card color in the game has a corresponding symbol:
+- (image of a rhombus) Grey
+- (image of a circle) Yellow
+- (image of an upright rectangle) Blue
+- (image of a triangle) Green
+- (image of a X) Red
+- (image of a star) Purple

+> image of a green card with a Ents icon on the upper part of the card, with a white square and a upright rectangle symbol on it.

 ## SETUP (page 2)

 > an image of a Quest of the Ring central board, a track below the board, Souran units on the right side of the board and Fellowship unit on the left side of the board, Alliance tokens directly at the upper part of the board, Landmark tiles directly above the Alliance tokens with a golden coins at each sides of the board.
 Each item on the board is numbered from 1-8